arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 | 0x2000000 | LTE 850 | B26 | BAND_26 |
 | 0x8000000 | LTE 700 | B28 | BAND_28 |

-These are Cat.M and Cat.NB frequency bands available for use with TX62-W LTE Cat.M1 and Cat.NB1 Engine, of which the Portenta Cat.
-M1/NB IoT GNSS Shield operates on.
-The network connectivities are granted thanks to TX62-W Cellular-GNSS LPWAN modem.
+These are Cat.M and Cat.NB frequency bands available for use with TX62-W, which is referred to as the LTE Cat.M1 and Cat.NB1 Engine.
+The Portenta Cat.
+M1/NB IoT GNSS Shield is capable of the present network connectivity thanks to its on-board TX62-W Cellular-GNSS LPWAN modem.

 The band configuration is available to allow the user to restrict to specific or combination of frequency bands.
-This helps to operate under certain policy requirements, or to reduce the time used for network search, and helping to reduce power consumption of the device.
+This helps to operate under certain policy requirements, or to lower the network search time, reducing power consumption of the device.

-If you leave the frequency band argument field blank, it will configure using default setting which allows to search for all supported bands that are available.
+If you leave the frequency band argument field blank for the `GSM.begin()` method, it will configure using default setting which allows to search for all supported bands that are available.
 Thus, the Portenta Cat.
-M1/NB IoT GNSS Shield will proceed to select a compatible network automatically.
+M1/NB IoT GNSS Shield will proceed to select a compatible network automatically depending on the region.

-Each country has a compatible frequency band, so it is a good practice to check the configured band is suitable with its region to be operated in.
-You can check the frequency band compatibility with the region by using a website that compiles network status as [here](https://www.frequencycheck.com/countries).
+Each country has a compatible frequency band, so it is a good practice to check the desired band is suitable with its region.
+You can check the frequency band compatibility of the region by using a website that compiles network status such as [here](https://www.frequencycheck.com/countries).

 #### Connect to Your Provider